-None of our product candidates has been approved for sale.
-Any product candidate we develop is subject to extensive regulation by federal, state and local governmental authorities in the United States, including the FDA, and by foreign regulatory agencies.
-Our success is primarily dependent on our ability to obtain regulatory approval for TOLAMBA and HEPLISAV.
-Approval processes in the United States and in other countries are uncertain, take many years and require the expenditure of substantial resources.
-Product development failure can occur at any stage of clinical trials and as a result of many factors, many of which are not under our control.
+None of our product candidates has been approved for sale by any regulatory agency.
+Any product candidate we develop is subject to extensive regulation by federal, state and local governmental authorities in the United States, including the U.S. Food and Drug Administration ("FDA") and by foreign regulatory agencies.
+Our success is primarily dependent on our ability to timely enroll patients in clinical trials, achieve successful clinical results, provide adequate evidence of a product manufactured by a well-controlled process that is safe and effective for its intended use and obtain regulatory approvals for our most advanced product candidates.
+Approval processes in the United States and in other countries are uncertain, can take many years and require the expenditure of substantial resources.